m-daniela/chat-app/Notes/Final/thesis4.md

 # Technologies used

-The application [^4] is a full stack web application with the frontend created with React and Redux Toolkit, for state management.
+The application is a full stack web application with the frontend created with React and Redux Toolkit, for state management.
 They are both JavaScript libraries.
 The styling is done with SCSS.

 The backend uses the express framework and the messages are sent in real-time through sockets, with the socket.io package.

 For data management, the application uses services from Firebase, a web and mobile applications development platform.
 These are Authentication, for accounts, Cloud Firestore NoSQL database for user data, conversations, messages, and Storage, for attachments.

+In Cloud Firestore, the data is organized in documents, which are records with a representation similar to JSON and identified by an ID, and collections, which are containers for the documents.

 The key management and encryption process are handled by the VirgilSecurity platform.
-The end-to-end logic of the application is developed with its E3Kit framework.
+The end-to-end logic of the application is developed with its E3Kit framework. [^4]

-[^4]: React: [https://reactjs.org/](https://reactjs.org/), Redux Toolkit: [https://redux-toolkit.js.org/](https://redux-toolkit.js.org/), express: [https://expressjs.com/](https://expressjs.com/), VirgilSecurity: [https://developer.virgilsecurity.com/docs/e3kit/](https://developer.virgilsecurity.com/docs/e3kit/), socket.io: [https://socket.io/](https://socket.io/), Firebase: [https://firebase.google.com/](https://firebase.google.com/)
+[^4]: More details are available on their official webpages.
+React: [https://reactjs.org/](https://reactjs.org/), Redux Toolkit: [https://redux-toolkit.js.org/](https://redux-toolkit.js.org/), express: [https://expressjs.com/](https://expressjs.com/), VirgilSecurity: [https://developer.virgilsecurity.com/docs/e3kit/](https://developer.virgilsecurity.com/docs/e3kit/), socket.io: [https://socket.io/](https://socket.io/), Firebase: [https://firebase.google.com/](https://firebase.google.com/)

 \newpage